Princeton-LSI-ResearchComputing/tracebase/CONTRIBUTING.md

 # Contributing to the TraceBase project

-This document described the basics of how to set up the TraceBase Project Repo in order to start developing/contributing.
+This document described the basics of how to set up the TraceBase Project repository in order to start developing/contributing.

 ## Getting Started